Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 WARM WELCOME is a hearty, hospitable reception or greeting, as in We got a very warm welcome when we finally arrived.

-My friend and I have met with a few photographers struggling these days.
-Today we had lunch with another newspaper photographer who lost their job.
-Sadly this is happening a lot these days.
+My friend and I have met with a few photographers who are struggling these days.
+Today, we had lunch with another newspaper photographer who lost their job.
+Sadly, this is happening a lot these days.

 The great thing about these photographers is they are taking their time to asses their situation.
 They are also not sitting still either.
 This photographer had already created categories he will put on his website later.
 Personally, this photographer’s work was excellent.
 I wish I had all those images in my portfolio.

 The photographer had some names of folks he was going to call.
-The plan is excellent that he had a portfolio just moments from being on his website and had some contacts already.
+The plan is excellent; he had a portfolio just moments from being on his website and had some contacts already.

 My friend and I had about 70 years of experience.
-However, this tip we shared with him didn’t exist for us until later in our careers.
+However, this tip we shared with him didn’t become relevant to us until later in our careers.

 What to avoid